loudrxiv/frustrating/two-species/README.md

             └── mgps_out_RXRA.bed
 ```

-If you want to change this, you a different software, or whatever else: you **MUST** alter the code 👿.
+If you want to change this, use a different software, or whatever else: you **MUST** alter the code 👿.

 ### 1. Make training and testing data